elangovana/NLP-BackTransliteration-PersianNames/README.md

     pip install cython

 ### Set up this python module.
-python setup.py develop

-### Set up this python module.
+In your virtual environment run
-python setup.py develop
+> python setup.py develop

+### How to run
+To get help
+> python main.py -h

+To run this script using training data traindata.txt, with names dictionary names.txt and use only 100 records from the training data, with output in outdir use
+> python main.py -i traindata.txt -n names.txt -o outdir -s 100

 ## Input data format